davidenq/coditor/README.md

 npm run dev
 ```

 Your browser will be automatically launch into `http://localhost:8080`.
-By default is set javascript language, but if you need to add a new language, You need to add some line codes in ` main.js`.
+By default is set javascript language, but if you need to add a new language, you need to add some line codes in ` main.js`.
 See how to customize coditor.

 ## Customize coditor for building assets

 You need to customize your own preferences for coditor.
 This include:
  - switch to another theme if you want (by default coditor theme) (optional).
- - add new themes for each tabs (optional).
+ - add a new themes for each tabs (optional).
  - add libraries for each programing languages that will be supported to your specific requirements.

 ### Switch to another theme (for all tabs)

 1. Import theme into `main.js` inside the `src` folder.
    - all themes are inside `node_modules/codemirror/theme/` So, you must import like any other js module.
 For example:
    ```javascript
    //import monokai theme
    import monokai from 'codemirror/theme/monokai.css'